 What is Matter?

-- Anything which occupies space and has mass is called matter.
+- Anything that occupies space and has mass is called matter.

 Examples of Matter